Are you applying to the No Waste Challenge in NAIROBI?

 Keep reading to learn more about submitting a project to the NAIROBI city track.

-Although the problem of waste in Nairobi can seem overwhelming, things are also changing for the better.
-In 2017 Kenya imposed the world’s strictest ban on the use, manufacturing and import of plastic bags, as part of growing efforts around the world to limit a major source of plastic waste.
+Although Nairobi’s problems are overwhelming, things are also changing for the better.
+In 2017 Kenya imposed the world’s strictest ban on the use, manufacturing and import of plastic bags.
+Unfortunately, challenges remain in enforcing the ban, especially under pressure of the COVID-19 pandemic.

 INSIGHTS ON WASTE IN NAIROBI